 SNOWFLAKES

-Crystal Serrano, Louise Hautefeuille, Abby Merlis, Nina Matiashvili, Lauren Herfindahl, Demi Trezona, Kyra Muttilainen,
+Crystal Serrano, Louise Hautefeuille, Abigail Merlis, Nina Matiashvili, Lauren Herfindahl, Demi Trezona, Kyra Muttilainen,

 Alainah Grace Reidy, Sage Humphries, Brooke Wilson